-Food intolerance is said to be on the rise and millions people in Britain believe they are intolerant to certain foods.
+Food intolerance is said to be on the rise and millions of people in Britain believe they are intolerant to certain foods.
 One way to test yourself for intolerance’s is to go on an elimination diet where you restrict certain food types over time and keep a diary.
 This can be time-consuming so a quicker alternative way is to take a test.
 There are many tests out there, most have little scientific data to back up their claims.
 However the YorkTest Food and Drink intolerance scan has shown to have positive results with a clinical trial and is recommended by Allergy UK.

 What is The YorkTest Food and Drink Intolerance Scan